DS4PS/course-asu-paf-586-summer-2019/lab-03-feature-selection.md

 Data scientists have grown very skilled at using data to predict home values before houses are listed for sale.
 Zillow's median national error rate is under 4%, for example, meaning that more than half of their predictions about home values are within 4% of true selling prices.
 They are becoming so accurate that Zillow is experimenting with a new service of buying homes based upon their estimates and re-selling them on their platform without realtors ever being involved in order to bypass the painful process of spending 6 months in a house that is for sale.

 How does Zillow do this?
 Which variables or features are the best predictors of home values?
-The variables ("features") that Zillow uses in their model are reported below. see if you can guess the three factors that are most predictive of home value?
+The variables ("features") that Zillow uses in their model are reported below.
+Can you guess the three factors that are most predictive of home value just by reading the list?

-before you look at the data.
-Report your predictions on a thread I have created on YellowDig called "Zillow Variable Predictions".

 | Feature         | Description    |
 |:----------------|:----------------------------|